allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 ### Artifact

 Once the IaC gets reviewed and accepted, whether DSL or Terraform, it gets packaged into an artifact.
-The artifact is an immutable, versioned archive that contains infrastructure's definition.
+The artifact is an immutable, versioned archive that contains infrastructure’s definition.
-We prevent manual changes by revoking permissions ine the Cloud.
+We prevent manual changes by revoking permissions in the the Cloud.
 This means that we have a controlled and auditable environment.
 An added bonus is that we can easily roll back to the previous version should the change prove wrong.

 Internally, the artifact is a simple zip archive that can be extracted and inspected by hand to see whether it really contains what we expect.